 As a college student—or as a millennial in general—health coverage may not be something you think about very often.
 It may seem too complex or expensive.
 Nevada Health Link wants to help you navigate your summer health coverage options and show you that health care is more accessible and affordable than you might think.
-With a Qualified Health Plan through Nevada Health Link, you have multiple options to stay covered and remain healthy this summer.
+With a Qualified Health Plan through Nevada Health Link, you have multiple options to have summer health coverage.

 Stay on Your Parent’s Health Insurance Plan